rachtibat/zennit-crp/README.md

 ![text](images/overview.png "Title")

 ### 🌊 Concepts are like waves in the sea
-Typically, backpropagation-based attribution methods iteratively propagate attribution scores from one network output of choice through and between all hidden units of a neural network towards the model input, without consideration for the role and semantic meaning of latent structures of the model involved in the inference process.
+Typically, backpropagation-based attribution methods iteratively propagate attribution scores from one network output of choice through all hidden units of a neural network towards the model input, without consideration for the specific role and semantic meaning of latent structures of the model involved in the inference process.

 Contemporary deep learning literature, however, agrees that latent